Read this article to get an insight into the methods and protocols of COVID-19 testing.

 Ideally, during any infectious disease outbreak, public health officials begin testing for it early.
 This leads to the quick identification of cases, prompt treatment, and immediate isolation to prevent spread.
-Testing also helps to identify people who came in contact with infected people early so that they do not infect others unknowingly.
+Testing also helps in the early identification of people who came in contact with the infected people to prevent unconscious spread.

-At present, we are not in this ideal situation with COVID-19, as testing remains critical.
-In most countries, testing has been insufficient for optimal early containment.
-In countries like South Korea and China, as tests were readily available when the first few cases were being reported, they have managed to drastically lower the death rate compared to other countries, such as the UK and the US.
 A lack of early testing has resulted in a rapid rise in hospitalizations, overburdening the healthcare system.
-These countries are now bracing for more and more critically ill patients in the coming months.
+In countries like South Korea and China, as tests were readily available when the first few cases was reported, they managed to drastically lower the death rate compared to other countries, such as the UK and the US.

-Apart from diagnosing an active COVID-19 infection, the other important test is the one that determines previous COVID-19 infection.
+Apart from diagnosing an active COVID-19 infection, the other important test is the one that determines the previous COVID-19 infection.
 When we get infected with a virus, our immune system fights the virus and protects us by producing antibodies.
 These antibodies can be detected with the help of blood tests.
 Even though the individual might not be infectious any longer, the information about past infections can be extremely valuable.
-Information about immunity to the new Coronavirus can be obtained from this.
-Also, plasma from such recovered patients can be used to treat others with an active infection (theoretical as of now).
+Information about immunity to the new coronavirus can be obtained from this.
+Also, plasma from such recovered patients can be used to treat others with an active infection which is called convalescent plasma therapy.

-Presently, the majority of COVID-19 reports are coming from RT-PCR (reverse transcription-polymerase chain reaction).
+Presently, the majority of COVID-19 reports are coming from RT-PCR (reverse transcription-polymerase chain reaction), and it is the gold-standard test for COVID-19.
+RT-PCR first converts viral RNA into DNA, then amplifies that DNA.
 PCR (polymerase chain reaction) amplifies or replicates a small segment of the DNA several thousands of times, making it easy to be detected.
-RT-PCR first converts viral RNA into DNA, then amplifies that DNA.
-As SARS-CoV-2 is an RNA virus and contains RNA, RT-PCR can help detect them.
+As SARS-CoV-2 is an RNA virus that contains RNA, RT-PCR can help detect them.
 This test requires a few hours.
 The detection of viral RNA is only possible when the virus is present in the body, and someone is actively infected.
 Viral RNA is present in the body before antibodies get formed or signs and symptoms develop.
-As a result, this test will help diagnose a person much early.
+As a result, this test helps in diagnosis much early.

 The likelihood of this test detecting the virus depends on the collection method and the time passed since infection.
-Throat swabs are only recommended in the first week, as the virus moves deeper into the respiratory tract and multiplies in the lungs, and abandons the throat.
+Throat swabs are only recommended in the first week, as the virus moves deeper into the respiratory tract, multiplies in the lungs, and abandons the throat.
 During the second week, sputum collection is preferred.
 The samples can be obtained by throat swabs, nasopharyngeal swabs, sputum, or saliva.
-Nasal and throat swabs are 63 % sensitive to RT-PCR, the pharyngeal swab is 32 %, and sputum is almost 75 %.
+Nasal and throat swabs are 63% sensitive to RT-PCR, the pharyngeal swab is 32%, and the sputum is almost 75% sensitive.

-RT-PCR can be labor-intensive, and as is it such an extensive process, errors can happen anywhere from sampling to analysis.
-30 % of the time, the reports can be a false negative.
+RT-PCR can be labor-intensive, and as it is such an extensive process, errors can happen anywhere from sampling to analysis.
+30% of the time, the reports can be false-negative.

 The part of the virus that makes the body produce antibodies is called an antigen.
 SARS-CoV-2 antigen test looks for antigen proteins in the virus’s surface spikes.
 These antigens can be detected before the onset of symptoms, but this test is less sensitive than the PCR test.
 But, as the PCR test takes up so much time and is expensive, the antigen test is the way to scale up testing to a much greater level.